 compact disc, it inadvertently started the march towards the infinite playlist in a pocket.

 Instant music without even the effort of choice.
-As any logician will tell you, even if one
+Even if one

 doesn’t make a choice, that in itself is a choice, and here it signifies “I don’t care.”
 Nothing

 is as damaging to an endeavor’s success as apathy, even one as humble as listening to tunes.

 Lack of caring will push good music farther into our cultural background, while bland,

 cookie-cutter sounds will become so ubiquitous as to be unnoticeable.

 Larger ideas that stretched across an entire album will also become progressively rare.
 Songs